-Alternative 1 (No Action) does not establish an accountability measure (AM) since the Scamp and Yellowmouth Grouper complex was established in Action 1, the complex does not have existing commercial AMs.
-This alternative would not provide biological, economic, or social benefit to the stock since it does not establish an AM, which is required under the Magnuson-Stevens Act.
-Alternative 2 would establish an AM that has an in-season closure that would be triggered if the commercial landings exceed or are projected to exceed the commercial ACL, regardless of whether the total ACL was exceeded or if the stock status is overfished.
-In addition, this alternative would have a post-season AM where the commercial ACL would be reduced by any overage in the following fishing season if the following criteria are met: the commercial landings exceed the commercial ACL, the total ACL is exceeded, and the stock is overfished.
+Alternative 1 (No Action) would not establish an AM for the Scamp and Yellowmouth Grouper complex since the complex does not currently exist.
+Thus, Alternative 1 (No Action) would not provide biological, economic, or social benefits to the Scamp and Yellowmouth Grouper complex.
+Alternative 2 would establish an AM that has an in-season closure that would be triggered if the commercial landings reach or are projected to reach the commercial ACL.
+In addition, Alternative 2 would specify a post-season AM where the commercial ACL would be reduced by any overage in the following fishing season if the following criteria are met: the commercial landings exceed the commercial ACL, the total ACL is exceeded, and the stock is overfished.
 All three of these criteria must be met for the post-season AM to be triggered.
 This alternative is representative of the current commercial AM in place for scamp individually and yellowmouth grouper (as part of the OSASWG complex).

-Preferred Alternative 3 would establish an AM that has an in-season closure that would be triggered if the commercial landings exceed or are projected to exceed the commercial ACL, regardless of whether the total ACL was exceeded or the stock status is overfished.
-Preferred Alternative 3, like Alternative 2, has a post-season AM, but would be triggered only by the commercial landings exceeding the commercial ACL, and would not be tied to the total ACL and stock status.
-Biological benefits increase as the AM becomes more conservative, or easily triggered as it responds more quickly to commercial landings reaching or exceeding the ACL.
-Therefore Preferred Alternative 3 would provide the most biological benefit compared to Alternative 2.
+Preferred Alternative 3 would establish an AM that has an in-season closure that would be triggered if the commercial landings reach or are projected to reach the commercial ACL.

+Preferred Alternative 3, like Alternative 2, includes a post-season AM, but would be triggered only by the commercial landings exceeding the commercial ACL, and would not be tied to the total ACL and stock status.
+Biological benefits increase as the AM becomes more conservative, or easily triggered as it responds more quickly to commercial landings reaching or exceeding the

+ACL.
+Therefore, Preferred Alternative 3 would provide the greatest biological benefit compared to Alternative 2.
 Economic and social effects are dependent on whether the post-season AM is triggered and a payback of the overage amount is incurred, reducing the duration of subsequent seasons.
 Longer seasons tend to provide economic and social benefit.
-Because the post-season AM for Preferred Alternative 3 is more easily triggered this alternative would provide less economic and social benefit when compared to Alternative 2.
+Because the post-season AM for Preferred Alternative 3 is more easily triggered, this alternative would provide less economic and social benefit when compared to Alternative 2.
 Administrative burden increases with any alternative where the post-season AM is more easily triggered, as the subsequent season would need to be shortened; therefore, Preferred Alternative 3 would have higher negative administrative effects when compared to Alternative 2.